-- 1. Press KO (+) key to enter MAINTENANCE mode. - LEDs on both sides of the display blink, alternating between green and red. - The cursor position is indicated with a blinking digit. - 2.
+- 1. Press KO (+) key.
+All four displays are activated, displaying "0000" - 2.
+Unlock the device by entering the PIN code.
+The PIN code is 1234. - Press any key to increment the digit on the corresponding display. - When the digit on a display reaches 9, pressing the corresponding key returns the digit back to 0. - 3.
+When all four digits match the PIN code, the device automatically enters MAINTENANCE mode.
+In this mode: - LEDs on both sides of the display blink, alternating between green and red. - The cursor position is indicated with a blinking digit. - 4.
 Select the parameter you want to edit. - The selected parameter is displayed in display position D0. - Press KO (+) key to select the next parameter. - Value of the selected parameter is displayed in positions D1 ...
-D3. - 3.
-Select the value you want to change by pressing K1 $(\rightarrow)$ key. - Pressing K1 (→) key moves the cursor one step to the right. - If the cursor reaches position D3 and you press the key again, the cursor returns to position D0. - 4.
+D3. - 5.
+Press K1 (\rightarrow) key to select the value you want to change. - Pressing K1 (→) key moves the cursor one step to the right.

+- If the cursor reaches position D3 and you press the key again, the cursor returns to position - 6.
 Press KO (+) key to increase the blinking value by 1.
-If the value reaches 9 and you press the key again, the value returns to 0. - 5.
-Press K2 (←) key to save the new parameter value.
-After saving, the new parameter value comes into effect immediately, and the cursor returns to position D0. - 6.
-Press K3 $(\leftarrow)$ key to exit MAINTENANCE mode and return to normal operation.
+If the value reaches 9 and you press the key again, the value returns to 0. - 7.
+Press K2 (\leftarrow) key to save the new parameter value.
+After saving, the new parameter value comes into effect immediately, and the cursor returns to position D0. - 8.
+Press K3 (\leftarrow) key to exit MAINTENANCE mode and return to normal operation.